 OUR COMMITMENT TO SAFETY

 The primary focus at Green Country Interiors (GCI) is to provide a safe working environment for our employees.
-Our focus on safety provides a positive experience for our workers and our customers.
+Our focus on safety provides a positive experience for both our workers and customers.
 We understand that a safe working environment reduces the chance for injuries and property damage, which reduces costs due to incidents, and results in a quality product that GCI and our customers can be proud of.
 We work hard to be diligent in our safety efforts on a daily basis, which can be seen on any of our job sites.

 At GCI, we care about our employee’s well-being and our safety training helps instill that same sense of care into all of our employees.
 We want our employees to think about the far-reaching consequences of a potential injury and how that could affect their life and the lives of their fellow co-workers.
 All new employees are required to go through safety training before they even get to the job site.
 This training covers our commitment to safe operations and safe work practices.
 By the time they have completed their training, they are able to recognize safety hazards in the work place.